X-Men: Days of Future Past (2014)

 Nate’s Grade: B+

-Posted on May 26, 2014, in 2014 Movies and tagged action, annie paquin, bryan singer, comic book, drama, ellen page, halle berry, hugh jackman, ian mckellen, james mcavoy, jennifer lawrence, kelsey grammar, michael fassbender, nicholas hoult, omar sy, period, peter dinklage, sci-fi, sequel, super hero, time travel.
+Posted on May 26, 2014, in 2014 Movies and tagged action, annie paquin, bryan singer, comic book, drama, ellen page, even peters, halle berry, hugh jackman, ian mckellen, james mcavoy, jennifer lawrence, kelsey grammar, marvel, michael fassbender, nicholas hoult, omar sy, period, peter dinklage, robots, sci-fi, sequel, simon kinberg, super hero, time travel.
 Bookmark the permalink.
 1 Comment.